HeisenbergLin22/Milestone2_document/Response_to_evaluation.md

 ## Response:

-It turns out I forgot to upload the new frontend code we have developed for milestone 2 in my previous commits, which you can now find in the [Faceless_frontend @ cfe781e
+It turns out I forgot to upload the new frontend code we have developed for milestone 2 in my previous commits.
+You can find the updated frontend code in the [Faceless_frontend @ cfe781e
 ] folder of the updated [delivery](https://github.com/HeisenbergLin22/Faceless_milestone2_delivery).
 Sorry for the trouble.
 *************************